Daily Jobs › Project Management

 Finally, RCA can sometimes lead to recommendations for changes that are difficult (or, in some cases, impossible) to implement.
 For example, the recommended changes may be too expensive or disruptive to implement fully, meaning the same issues may continue to occur.
 In other cases, investigators may not have enough information to make meaningful recommendations for change, limiting the effectiveness of a root cause analysis investigation.

-Although root cause analysis has its advantages, in some cases, it may be met with roadblocks such as access to data, challenges identifying the cause due to lots of cause factors, and problems implementing meaningful change after the investigation closes.
+Although root cause analysis has its advantages, in some cases, it may be met with roadblocks.
+For example, access to data, challenges identifying the cause due to lots of cause factors, and problems implementing meaningful change after the investigation closes.

 Top Approaches for Conducting a Successful Root Cause Analysis